 United Internet is building one of Europe's biggest data centers on the site of the Siemens Technopark in Hanau, Germany.
 In the building of the former "Neue MOX" fuel element factory, United Internet will set up an internet data center on 10,000 square meters of building space which will be gradually expanded according to needs and will ultimately offer space for up to 100,000 servers.
-By placing the new facility far away from the company's existing data centers in the Karlsruhe region, the company can guarantee the in millions - without DSL backlog
+By placing the new facility far away from the company's existing data centers in the Karlsruhe region, the company can guarantee the availability of its services in the case of catastrophes.
+Since late 2008, the building - originally planned as a nuclear plant - has been gradually converted into a "green" data center, as its energy needs will be supplied in future exclusively from regenerative sources, as with all other data centers.
+The first stage of the Hanau-based data center is expected to go into operation in late 2009.